 Ellen, Shepherd Long endow scholarship for women in civil engineering

-Shepherd Long, a trustee of the Kennesaw State University Foundation and Polytechnic Foundation of KSU, and his wife Ellen have established an endowed scholarship to support Kennesaw State University students who are women majoring in civil engineering.
+Shepherd Long, a trustee of the Kennesaw State University Foundation, and his wife Ellen have established an endowed scholarship to support Kennesaw State University students who are women majoring in civil engineering.

 The Ellen and Shepherd Long Endowed Scholarship is for students in the Southern Polytechnic College of Engineering and Engineering Technology who are studying civil engineering.
 The unique scholarship benefits students of the underrepresented gender.